Visual Impairment IconHigh Contrast

 “She was,” he added, “only a school-girl, and he meant to send her back to Park House for another year.”

-The Christmas vacation came to a close, and the two girls were obliged to quit the feudal grandeur, the modern elegance, the exquisite comfort of Templeville Castle––the liberty, the luxury, the glorious scenery, and all the delights of a spot bathed for both in the fairylike enchantment of first sweet, unacknowledged love––for Park House, with its early hours, strict rules, plain one o’clock dinners, weak tea, monotonous and now alas! uninteresting studies, and walks two and two in file along the alleys of Kensington Gardens or Hyde Park, with two of the Misses Martinet in the van, and two in the rear.
+The Christmas vacation came to a close, and the two girls were obliged to quit the feudal grandeur, the modern elegance, the exquisite comfort of Templeville Castle––the liberty, the luxury, the glorious scenery, and all the delights of a spot bathed for both in the fairylike enchantment of first sweet, unacknowledged love––for Park House, with its early hours, strict rules, plain one o’clock dinners, weak tea, monotonous and now, alas! uninteresting studies, and walks two and two in file along the alleys of Kensington Gardens or Hyde Park, with two of the Misses Martinet in the van, and two in the rear.

-Lady Christabel, very emotional and impassioned could not long keep her secret from her bosom friend.
-Captain Manners had never owned that he loved her but she told Violet she was certain that he did, and she had a little hoard of mottoes, out of a cracker bonbons which he had given her, and a dead flower, which she watered with her tears, and a sprig of myrtle, which was not quite dead, and which she hoped to revive and rear.7“Bonbons” is French for: “sweets.”
+Lady Christabel, very emotional and impassioned, could not long keep her secret from her bosom friend.
+Captain Manners had never owned that he loved her; but she told Violet she was certain that he did, and she had a little hoard of mottoes, out of a cracker bonbons which he had given her, and a dead flower, which she watered with her tears, and a sprig of myrtle, which was not quite dead, and which she hoped to revive and rear.7“Bonbons” is French for “sweets.”

 The mines of Golconda contain no gems so precious as such relics as these to a loving girl.

 Violet’s own heart was fuller even than Christabel’s and of a deeper, stronger, more passionate love; but she said nothing.
-She knew by this time that she adored Everard Courtenay; but in her sweet humility her modest self-depreciation, she could not believe it possible that he, the thoughtful, gifted, high-minded Everard, a poet, a scholar, and the son of a so proud a peer, had ever even thought of the pale, quiet daughter of Mr. Green Bubbell.
+She knew by this time that she adored Everard Courtenay; but in her sweet humility, her modest self-depreciation, she could not believe it possible that he, the thoughtful, gifted, high-minded Everard, a poet, a scholar, and the son of so proud a peer, had ever even thought of the pale, quiet daughter of Mr. Green Bubbell.

-Chapter III.
+CHAPTER III.

 At the expiration of another year, spent entirely at Park House, the friends parted.

-Lord Templeville, who was very fond of yachting was gone in his beautiful new yacht the Christabel, to Sicily, where the countess was staying, and he had resolved to take Christabel with him.
+Lord Templeville, who was very fond of yachting was gone in his beautiful new yacht, the Christabel, to Sicily, where the countess was staying, and he had resolved to take Christabel with him.

 Violet went home to Bubbell Hall; but her stepmother could not endure her presence there, and proposed to her father to give her the great advantage of a twelvemonth at a finishing-school in Paris.